Ukrnafta: Other areas

 The company distributes its oil products through some 531 petrol stations.

-Seizure by Ukrainian government
+2022 Nationalisation

-On November 6th, 2022 the government led by President Volodymyr Zelenskiy used martial law to seize control of the company.
+On November 6, 2022, the government led by President Volodymyr Zelenskiy used martial law to seize control of the company.
 “Such steps, which are necessary for our country in conditions of war, are carried out in accordance with current laws and will help meet the urgent needs of our defense sector.”
-The government of Ukraine also took control of engine maker Motor Sich, energy company Ukrtatnafta, vehicle maker AvtoKrAZ and transformer maker Zaporizhtransformator at the same time.
+The government of Ukraine also took control of engine maker Motor Sich, energy company Ukrtatnafta, vehicle maker KrAZ and transformer maker Zaporozhtransformator at the same time.

 Just prior to the seizure, Naftogaz owned 50% +1 share, other shares were held: